euler-xyz/euler-sdk/README.md

 ```

 ## Euler class
-The package provides a single named export - the Euler class
+The `Euler` class provides methods for interacting with the Euler protocol.
 ```js
 import { Euler } from "@eulerxyz/euler-sdk"
 ```